ERM++: An Improved Baseline for Domain Generalization: ERM++: Improved ERM baseline for domain generalization

-We study the problem of Multi-Source Domain Generalization for classification.
-We train a model on training data consisting of multiple domains and evaluate it on data from unseen domains.
+We study the problem of Multi-Source DG for classification.
+We fine-tune a pre-trained model on data consisting of multiple domains and evaluate it on data from unseen domains.
 More formally, let us consider training domains $d\in \{d_1,...,d_n \}$.
+Each domain corresponds to a data source that is different from other domains; for example, domains may be "sketch" versus "real" images or different camera locations for wildlife cameras.
 A training dataset is constructed using all sample, label pairs in all training domains $D=\{(X^{d_1},Y^{d_1})...(X^{d_n},Y^{d_n})\}$.
-After training classifier $f$ on $D$, it is tested on a held-out testing domain $d_{test}$.
-As stated in previous sections, approaches utilizing invariance of the domain or regularization of features can complicate the training.
-Instead we perform simple empirical risk minimization (ERM), formalized as minimizing the average loss over all samples $\frac{1}{n}\sum_{i\in D}\ell(x_i,y_i)$, and shown to be successful on diverse tasks~\cite{rame2022diverse}.
+After initializing classifier $f$ with a pretrained model, and finetuning on $D$, it is tested on a held-out testing domain $d_{test}$.
+We perform simple empirical risk minimization (ERM), formalized as minimizing the average loss over all samples $\frac{1}{n}\sum_{i\in D}\ell(x_i,y_i)$.
+We use mini-batch gradient descent and compose batches to be equal parts of each source domain.

-Our goal is to investigate the general training components that go into creating an ERM model to help ensure we have maximized its performance.
-These components include how to effectively use the source data (Section~\ref{subsec:data_util}), considerations when selecting and using pretrained weights (Section~\ref{subsec:params}), and weight-space regularization methods that help prevent overfitting to the source domains (Section~\ref{subsec:weightspace_reg}).
-We refer to our new stronger baseline as ERM++, and we summarize the procedure we found to be most effective in Algorithm \ref{alg:erm++}.
-As our experiments will show, our training procedures and can also be used to improve the performance of any DG method.
+Our goal is to investigate the general training components that go into creating an ERM model to provide a strong baseline for future work, ensuring that improvements reported by new methodologies cannot be achieved using simpler means.
+These include training data utilization (Section~\ref{subsec:data_util}), initialization (Section~\ref{subsec:params}), and regularization methods that help prevent overfitting to the source domains (Section~\ref{subsec:weightspace_reg}).
+We call our stronger baseline ERM++.